-SECTION 4: PAYMENT OF TRIBAL TANF BENEFITS 4.1 Monthly Cash Assistance Grant
+SECTION 4: PAYMENT OF TRIBAL TANF BENEFITS

+4.1 Monthly Cash Assistance Grant

 The monthly TTANF cash assistance grant will be issued once a month.
 Following the receipt of all earnings documents, the Career Specialist Staff will process the information for an issuance amount in accordance with the payment standards as outlined in policy.
-The Program Manager and Finance Supervisor will finalize all payments.
+The Program Director and Finance Director will finalize all payments.

 Beginning each fiscal year the monthly cash assistance grant amount may be increased by a set percentage based on availability of funds.
-The set standard will align with the yearly Social Security Administration Cost of Living Allowance (COLA) increases.
+The set standard will align with the yearly Social Security Administration Cost of Living Allowance (COLA) increase or as determined by Career Services Administration.